-• Potassium salts of fatty acids are naturally occurring and are not persistent in the environment.
-The estimated soil half-life is less than one day.
-Microbial organisms in the soil rapidly degrade this active ingredient (1).
+• Potassium salts of fatty acids are not persistent.
+The soil half-life is less than one day.
+Microbes in the soil rapidly break down this active ingredient (1).
 See box on Half-life.

 What effect do potassium salts of fatty acids have on wildlife?